TheresaLui/SelfHelpContent_v2/articles/microsoft.automation/automation-startstop-sequence.md

     cloudEnvironments="public"
 />

-# Azure Automation - Some VMs fail to start or stop
+# Azure Automation - VMs Don't Start/Stop in Correct Sequence
-Here are some common issues which might cause some, but not all, VMs to start or stop on schedule.
+Here are some common issues which might cause VMs to start or stop out of sequence.

 ## **Recommended Steps**

-**Some VMs do not start/stop**
+**VMs don't start/stop in the correct sequence**

-Please refer to the Please refer to the ["Some VMs" section of the Start/Stop VM Troubleshooting Guide](https://docs.microsoft.com/azure/automation/troubleshoot/start-stop-vm#some-vms-fail-to-startstop)
+Please refer to the "sequence" section of ["Some VMs" section of the Start/Stop VM Troubleshooting Guide](https://docs.microsoft.com/en-us/azure/automation/troubleshoot/start-stop-vm#dont-start-stop-in-sequence)

 ## **Recommended Documents** ##